Java Dependency Management and Impact Analysis with CodeLogic

-- Longevity, depth, and stability of the Java language
+- Stability and depth of the Java language

 - Application frameworks with sensible defaults, like Spring, Grails, Vaadin, Struts, Spark, and others